jmp-code-world/train/README.md

 2. The dlna url is hard coded.
 This should be queried from the sqlite database.
 3. Do not forget to copy/rename the sample_config.yaml file to config.yaml and add your own values.

-Special thanks to @thibauts for his castv2-client library that makes it all possible.
+Special thanks to [thibauts](https://twitter.com/thibautseguy) for his [castv2-client](https://github.com/thibauts/node-castv2-client) library that makes it all possible.